Group Discussion as Interactive Dialogue or as Serial Monologue: the Influence of Group Size Nicolas Fay, Simon Garrod and Jean Carletta (2000)

 Knowledge Café Principle: Conversation Is Sovereign It's all about the conversation

-Introduction: Knowledge Café Principles Knowledge Café Principle: Everyone Has an Equal Voice Close Pop-up all posts in this chapter Principle: Conversation is Sovereign.
+Introduction: Knowledge Café Principles Knowledge Café Principle: Everyone Has an Equal Voice Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Principle: Conversation is Sovereign.
 The Knowledge Café aims to facilitate meaningful conversations.
-To do this, it is important to eliminate anything that could hinder open communication.
-Creating a welcoming space for dialogue and shared learning is … Continue reading Knowledge Café Principle: Conversation Is Sovereign It’s all about the conversation
+To do this, it is important to … Continue reading Knowledge Café Principle: Conversation Is Sovereign It’s all about the conversation

 Knowledge Café Principle: Dialogue Not Debate Be prepared to emerge a slightly different person

-Knowledge Café Principle: Engage in Small Groups Introduction: Knowledge Café Principles Close Pop-up all posts in this chapter Principle: Dialogue, not debate.
-Knowledge Café conversations are about making sense of a situation, sharing information, better understanding each other, and building relationships — in other words, they are about dialogue — not debate.
-This is not … Continue reading Knowledge Café Principle: Dialogue Not Debate Be prepared to emerge a slightly different person
+Knowledge Café Principle: Engage in Small Groups Introduction: Knowledge Café Principles Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Principle: Dialogue, not debate.
+Knowledge Café conversations are about making sense of a situation, sharing information, better understanding each other, … Continue reading Knowledge Café Principle: Dialogue Not Debate Be prepared to emerge a slightly different person

 Understanding Debates Argument is meant to reveal the truth, not to create it